Air Force Special Operations Command: Personnel and resources

 AFSOC has about 20,800 active-duty, Air Force Reserve, Air National Guard and civilian personnel.

 The command's SOF units are composed of highly trained, rapidly deployable airmen who are equipped with specialized aircraft.
 These forces conduct missions ranging from precision application of firepower, to infiltration, aviation foreign internal defense, exfiltration, resupply and aerial refueling of SOF operational elements.

 In addition to the pilots, combat systems officers, and enlisted aircrew who fly AFSOC's aircraft, there is a highly experienced support force of maintenance officers and enlisted aircraft maintenance personnel who maintain these complex aircraft and their support systems, a cadre of premier intelligence officers and enlisted intelligence specialists well versed in special operations, as well as logisticians, security forces and numerous other support officers and personnel.

 Another aspect of AFSOC is Special Tactics, the U.S. Air Force's special operations ground force.
 Similar in ability and employment to Marine Special Operations Command (MARSOC), U.S. Army Special Forces and U.S. Navy SEALs, Air Force Special Tactics personnel are typically the first to enter combat and often find themselves deep behind enemy lines in demanding, austere conditions, usually with little or no support.

 The command's Special Tactics Squadrons are led by Special Tactics Officers (STOs).
-Special Tactics Squadrons combine Combat Controllers, Tactical Air Control Party (TACP), Air Force Special Reconnaissance, Pararescuemen (PJs) and Combat Rescue Officers (CROs) to form versatile SOF teams.
+Special Tactics Squadrons combine Combat Controllers (CCT), Tactical Air Control Party (TACP), Air Force Special Reconnaissance (SR), Pararescuemen (PJs) and Combat Rescue Officers (CROs) to form versatile SOF teams.
 AFSOC's unique capabilities include airborne radio and television broadcast for psychological operations, as well as combat aviation advisors to provide other governments military expertise for their internal development.

 Due to the rigors of the career field, Special Tactics' year-long training is one of the most demanding in the military, with attrition rates between 80 and 90 percent.
 In an attempt to reduce the high attrition, Special Tactics is very selective when choosing their officers.
 Special Tactics Officers (STO) undergo a highly competitive process to gain entry into the Special Tactics career field, ensuring only the most promising and capable leaders are selected.
 STO leadership and role modeling during the difficult training reduces the attrition rate for enlisted trainees.

 STO selection is a two-phase process.
 Beginning with Phase One, a board of veteran STOs reviews application packages consisting of letters of recommendation, fitness test scores, and narratives written by the applicants describing their career aspirations and reasons for applying.
 Based on Phase One performance, about eight to 10 applicants are invited to the next phase.
 Phase Two is a weeklong battery of evaluations, ranging from physical fitness and leadership to emotional intelligence and personality indicators.
 At the end of Phase Two, typically two to four applicants are selected to begin the year-plus Special Tactics training pipeline.